 Our 30L and 40L sizes will allow bigger tree height and canopies than the 20L, which is great for when you have a bit more space, and also when you don't have to net your tree from birds.
 The bigger sizes are also useful for retaining moisture a bit longer when using EG Bags above ground long term.

 Once the tree’s roots fill the bag, it becomes restricted from further vigourous growth.
 The tree will then maintain a healthy root ball relative to the space it has in the bag.
 The tree doesn’t try to grow a lot of extra roots, (although there is a healthy cycle of old roots breaking down and new roots being formed).
 Instead it puts its energy into fruit and flowers.
-An annual slow release fertiliser, water, plus natural energy from light (photosynthesis) give it all the nutrients it needs for rejuvenation, flower formation, and fruit development.
+An annual slow release fertiliser or compost, water, plus natural energy from light (photosynthesis) give it all the nutrients it needs for rejuvenation, flower formation, and fruit development.

 Minimum tree spacings for spreading canopies are: 10L bags at 90cm apart; 20L bags at 1.2m apart; 30L bags at 1.5m, 40L bags at 1.8m.